SkyLundy/Fluency/README.md

 This project is open source so contributions for new third party services via Translation Engines are welcome.

-Developer documentation for integrating third party translation services as Translation Engines is located in Fluency/app/Engines/DEVDOC.md
+Developer documentation for integrating third party translation services as Translation Engines is located in `Fluency/app/Engines/DEVDOC.md`

 ### Third Party Translation Services

 To use Fluency you must have credentials, such as an API key, for the third party service associated with a Translation Engine.
-When a Translation Engine is selected, service-specific information, settings, and necessary authentication details will be shown in the Fluency module config.
+When a Translation Engine is selected, service-specific information, settings, and necessary authentication details will be shown on the Fluency module config page.

 ## Instructions